I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

-The Cedars area is a bowl hollowed out by glaciers made rough by geological disturbances.
+The Cedars area is a bowl formed by glaciers made uneven by geological disturbances.
 What remains today is an amazing landscape where the Qadisha Valley, the ancient cedars, and the historic villages are in close vicinity.
 The wall stone of the cedar field was built by order of Queen Victoria.
 About 400 cedar trees remain in Lebanon, each a magnificent survivor of the forests that once graced most of Mount Lebanon.

 The cedar played a major role in the early history of the cities of Byblos, Sidon and Tyre.
 The oldest group of the Cedar trees in Lebanon is north of Beirut near the village of Bsharre at 1,920 meters above sea level.
-Encircled by a stone wall, the 400 trees are likely up to 2,000 years old.
+Encircled by a stone wall, the 400 trees are very old.

 In ancient times, the cedar wood was valued for its long-lasting quality.
-It was easy to work and had a wonderful fragrance.
-It was in great demand.
-The Old Testament says that around 1,000 before the Common Era, Solomon, King of Israel, ordered “that cedars of Lebanon be cut for me to build a house for the name of the Lord my God.”
+It was easy to work, had a wonderful fragrance, and was in great demand.
+The Old Testament says that around the year 1,000 before the Common Era, Solomon, King of Israel, ordered “that cedars of Lebanon be cut for me to build a house for the name of the Lord my God”.
 It is said that thirty thousand workers were sent by Solomon to join King Hiram's men to cut cedars for the temple.

 The Cedar wood was also used in building the Phoenician fleet.
-The early Phoenicians assumed there was an endless supply of the cedars.
-They cut them down to build ships and exported the timber.
+The early Phoenicians cut them down to build ships and exported the timber.
 Invading armies burned the wood for fuel.
 Settlers cut and cleared the land for farms and pasture.
 Erosion resulted from the altered climate.
 Goats did the final destruction.
 A current program is being advocated by the Lebanese government to replant the mountainous areas.
 A cedar tree is the national emblem of Lebanon and is displayed on its flag.